stellar/stellar-etl-airflow/README.md

 Create a new Cloud Composer environment using the [UI](https://console.cloud.google.com/composer/environments/create) or by following the setup instructions in [Create Cloud Composer environments](https://cloud.google.com/composer/docs/how-to/managing/creating) Cloud Composer may take 20-25 mins to setup the environment.
 Once the process is finished, you can view the environment by going to the [Composer section of the Cloud Console](https://console.cloud.google.com/composer/environments).

 *Note:* Cloud Composer 1 is in the post-maintenance mode.
-Google does not release any further updates to Cloud Composer 1, including new versions of Airflow, bugfixes, and security updates.
-[Composer 1](https://cloud.google.com/composer/docs/concepts/overview)
+We **do not** advise to use this version and ask to use either v2/3.

 *Note*: The python version must be 3, and the image must be `composer-2.7.1-airflow-2.6.3` or later.
 GCP deprecates support for older versions of composer and airflow.
 It is recommended that you select a stable, latest version to avoid an environment upgrade.
 See [the command reference page](https://cloud.google.com/sdk/gcloud/reference/composer/environments/create) for a detailed list of parameters.